grahamstark/BudgetConstraints.jl/README.md

 (person, benefit-unit, household, etc.) for some tax-benefit system.
 That is, a list points describing the combinations of net income that the unit would get for different values of gross income (or hours worked, wages, etc.).

-[Here](https://stb.virtual-worlds.scot/bc-full.html) is a simple example of this alorithm in action.
+[Here](https://stb.virtual-worlds.scot/bc-full.html) is a live example of this algorithm in action.

 See:
 Duncan, Alan, and Graham Stark.
 [A Recursive Algorithm to Generate Piecewise Linear Budget Contraints, IFS Working Paper 2000/01 May 2, 2000] (https://doi.org/10.1920/wp.ifs.2000.0011).